 July 21, 2009 – Marmaduke aka John Collins Dawson IV was born on June 16th 1945 in Detroit.
 The son of a Los Altos Hills, California filmmaker, he took guitar lessons from Mimi Fariña, Joan Baez’s sister, before attending the Millbrook School near Millbrook, New York.
 While at Millbrook, he took courses in music theory & history and sang in the glee club.

-After stints at Foothill College and Occidental College, Dawson’s musical career began in the mid-1960s folk music scene in the San Francisco Bay Area.brought up in New York, but went to San Francisco Bay Area in the mid 60s to pursue his musical dreams on the folk and psychedelic rock scene.
+After stints at Foothill College and Occidental College, Dawson’s musical career began in the mid-1960s folk and psychedelic rock music scene in the San Francisco Bay Area.

 He soon became part of the of Mother McCree’s Uptown Jug Champions, a jug band that included Jerry Garcia and several other future members of the Grateful Dead.
 It is here where he also met fellow guitarist David Nelson.